Tesla Model 3 Long Range

 The Tesla Model 3 Long Range, with dimensions of 4720 mm in length, 1850 mm in width, and 1440 mm in height, falls into the D-segment, also known as mid-size or family cars.

-The Tesla Model 3 Long Range is available in a total of 5 paint colors, including both solid and metallic options.
+The Tesla Model 3 Long Range is available in 5 paint colors, including both solid and metallic options.

 The Tesla Model 3 Long Range offers multiple wheel options in different sizes.
 The available tire and wheel combinations include: